 The Responsive Classroom approach is informed by the work of educational theorists and the experiences of exemplary classroom teachers.
+It is fully aligned with the PBIS framework.
 Seven principles guide this approach:

 - 1. Teaching social and emotional skills is as important as teaching academic content. - 2.
 How we teach is as important as what we teach. - 3.
 Great cognitive growth occurs through social interaction. - 4.
 What we know and believe about our students individually, culturally, developmentally informs our expectations, reactions, and attitude about those students. - 5.
-How we work together as adults to create a safe, joyful, and inclusive schoolenvironment is as important as our individual contribution or competence. - 6.
-Partnering with families-knowing them and valuing their contributions-is asimportant as knowing the children we teach
+How we work together as adults to create a safe, joyful, and inclusive school environment is as important as our individual contribution or competence. - 6.
+Partnering with families-knowing them and valuing their contributions-is as important as knowing the children we teach

-Core classroom practices are the heart of the Responsive Classroom approach:
+Core classroom practices are the heart of the Responsive Classroom approach and are detailed below: